 The Air District has been notified that the location of the existing Livermore - Rincon site will be demolished to make way for a mixed-use development project.
-The proposed new location for the site is 0.75 miles to the east of the existing location near Lawrence Elementary School at 2451 Portola Avenue in Livermore, CA. The Air District expects the new station will be operational by September 2022.
-The date that the Livermore - Rincon site will be closed is presently uncertain due to ongoing maintenance issues but the Air District will attempt to collect data at both sites concurrently to the extent feasible.
-The Air District submit a request for a network modification for relocation of the Livermore site under separate cover.
+In October 2019, the Air District secured a lease agreement for a new site located 0.75 miles to the east of the existing location near Lawrence Elementary School at 2451 Portola Avenue in Livermore, CA. The Air District began developing the Livermore - Portola site in early 2020.
+However, due to the pandemic, site development was stalled until September 2020, when construction activities were able to resume.
+The Livermore - Portola site began operations on January 1, 2023.
+The Air District plans to shut down Livermore - Rincon as soon as feasible but will attempt to collect data at both sites concurrently to the extent that keeping Livermore - Rincon operational is possible.
+As of January 2023, the parameters in operation at the Livermore - Portola site were O3, NO2, and PM2.5.
+The Air District will submit a request for a network modification for relocation of the Livermore site under separate cover.